-- Broadcast TV and radio receivers, which are currently excluded from the scope of the R+TTE Directive, will be within the scope of the RED, but the basic self-certification structure remains in place for all equipment covered by Harmonised Standards.
+- Broadcast TV and radio receivers, which were excluded from the scope of the R+TTE Directive, are within the scope of the Radio Equipment Directive, but the basic self-certification structure remains in place for all equipment covered by Harmonised Standards.

-- Equipment operating below 9 kHz which has been excluded from the R & TTE Directive, now falls within the scope of the RED.
+- Equipment operating below 9 kHz which has been excluded from the R & TTE Directive, now falls within the scope of the Radio Equipment.

 - Radio-determination equipment is now clearly included within the scope of the Directive.

-- Custom built evaluation kits destined for professionals to be used solely at research and development facilities for such purposes is explicitly excluded from the RED.
+- Custom built evaluation kits destined for professionals to be used solely at research and development facilities for such purposes is explicitly excluded from the Radio Equipment Directive.

 - Notified Body intervention (in the form of a type approval or an accredited quality management system covering design) will be required where Harmonised standards are unavailable (other than for safety or EMC).

-- The Directive removes the requirement for special marking (the alert symbol) on equipment operating on non-harmonised frequency bands but instead to include this information in the user documentation.
+- The Directive removes the requirement for special marking (the alert symbol) on equipment operating on non-harmonised frequency bands but instead requires information in the user documentation.
 The notification procedure to Member States is also removed.

-The RED's predecessor directive, the R+TTE Directive, was introduced in 1999, replacing the interim directive 98/13/EC, which in turn consolidated the requirements of the Telecommunications Terminal Equipment and Satellite Earth Station Equipment directives.
+The Radio Equipment Directive's predecessor directive, the R+TTE Directive, was introduced in 1999, replacing the interim directive 98/13/EC, which in turn consolidated the requirements of the Telecommunications Terminal Equipment and Satellite Earth Station Equipment directives.
 This has led to a conformity assessment regime based on manufacturers' declarations, rather than independent tests.